 For more information, visit CDC - Heart Disease Risk Factors.

 There are actions you can take to treat or control heart disease:

-- Quit smoking, or cut down on the amount you smoke.
-If you do smoke, be sure to do it away from others, especially children.
+- Quit smoking or cut down on the amount you smoke.
 Help is available to quit smoking.

-- Have your blood pressure measured, and take steps to lower it if your blood pressure is higher than normal.
+- Take steps to lower blood pressure if yours is higher than normal.

-- Check the Air Quality Index to learn when PM air pollution might affect you.
+- Check the Air Quality Index to learn when particulate matter (PM) air pollution might affect you.
 You can also sign up to receive air quality alerts from EnviroFlash.

-- When PM levels are at unhealthy levels, spend more time inside and take it easy when you’re outside.
+- When PM levels are at unhealthy levels, spend more time inside and take it easy when you are outside.